In this article you will learn some information to master PP

 Take advantage of hinges

-PP has a unique capability of creating live hinges, this means that if you print a thinner part in the model, this can be bent to create a hinge with high durability, this is specially useful when creating compliant mechanisms or lidded boxes.
+PP has a unique capability of creating live hinges, this means that if you print a thin part in the model, it can be bent to create a hinge with high durability, this is especially useful when creating compliant mechanisms or lidded boxes.

 In terms of design and placement, you should place all the hinges flat on the buildplate, a thickness of 0.4mm in the model should work great.

 Need more tips?
 Check out our forum community for more info about this.